BirgitRijvers/NanoCLUST_toolkit/README.md

 # NanoCLUST toolkit
-Programs that enhance NanoCLUST usage and output.
+Programs that enhance [NanoCLUST](https://github.com/genomicsITER/NanoCLUST) usage and output.

-## Scripts included
+### Scripts included
 - NC_runner.py
+- NC_summarizer.py

 ## NC_runner.py
 <img width="600" alt="image" src="https://github.com/BirgitRijvers/NanoCLUST_runner/assets/126883391/acb76a00-2832-4ebd-98f6-c0f55e605051">

-### Introduction
-The [NC_runner.py](https://github.com/BirgitRijvers/NanoCLUST_toolkit/blob/main/NC_runner.py) script streamlines the execution of [NanoCLUST](https://github.com/genomicsITER/NanoCLUST) on multiple files within a directory using just one command.
+The [NC_runner.py](https://github.com/BirgitRijvers/NanoCLUST_toolkit/blob/main/NC_runner.py) script streamlines the execution of NanoCLUST on multiple files within a directory using just one command.

 This script is useful when dealing with multiple fastq files, when the approach of using wildcards to select multiple input files does not work.